livepeer/grants/README.md

 ## How to apply

 1. Submit an [issue](https://github.com/livepeer/Grant-Program/issues/new/choose).
 Product-based proposals must include specs in the submission.
 Include mockups, technical milestones, and time estimates.
 When in doubt breakdown milestones further.
 2. Application will be reviewed by Livepeer Grants, which meets bi-weekly to discuss all on-going and proposed grants.
 (If you are interested in joining Livepeer Grants, ping @hansy, @shann, @adam, or @ericxtang in the #community-grants [Discord](https://discord.gg/cmpB7sH) channel.)
+Applications will receive a decision for funding within 2-4 weeks of applying.
 3. Feedback will occur throughout the grant process

 ## Grants Application Guideline